UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > ## Checking Understanding of `git diff`
 >
-> Consider this command: `git diff HEAD~3 README.md`.
+> Consider this command: `git diff HEAD~3 notes.txt`.
 What do you predict this command
 > will do if you execute it?
 What happens when you do execute it?
 Why?
 >
 > > ## Solution
-> > The diff will show the difference between the current version of README.md
+> > The diff will show the difference between the current version of notes.txt
 > > and the version that existed 3 commits ago.
 > {: .solution}
 >
-> Try another command, `git diff [ID] README.md`, where [ID] is replaced with
+> Try another command, `git diff [ID] notes.txt`, where [ID] is replaced with
 > the unique identifier for your most recent commit.
 What do you think will happen,
 > and what does happen?
 >
 > > ## Solution
 > >
-> > The diff will show the difference between the current version of README.md
+> > The diff will show the difference between the current version of notes.txt
 > > and the version that exited in the commit from [ID].
 > {: .solution}
 {: .challenge}